jcornford/jcornford.github.io/index.md

  is a pretty big step up from [ISLR](http://www-bcf.usc.edu/~gareth/ISL/) :] ( half of page 45, lines 3.3 to 3.6, is the entire focus of [posts 2](2017-01-07-least-squares-for-dummies/) and [2a](2017-01-08-scalar-by-vector-derivatives-for-least-squares)).

-So, this [blog](/blog/) is intended to be in-between the two options, to cross that bridge, filling in the details I wanted when first reading about a given topic.
+So, this [blog](/blog/) is intended to be in-between option, to cross that bridge, filling in the details I wanted when first reading about a given topic, but going through the maths in a bit more detail.
 I also would like to use coding to inform the maths, as maths really started making more sense to me when thinking in terms of code.

 <a href="{{ blog | prepend: site.baseurl }}">